 - The restaurants serve traditional Danish Christmas treats like “æbleskiver” and “gløgg” – a traditional Danish hot drink similar to the German Glühwein, and Christmas spirits in the iconic Nyhavn are high.

 Copenhagen ZOO opens its doors to a lovely, old-fashioned Christmas.

-- Awaiting Dates – With more than 400,000 sparkling Christmas lights and cosy market stands, a regular ZOO visit is turned into a magical experience.
+- November 18th to January 1st 2024 – With more than 400,000 sparkling Christmas lights and cosy market stands, a regular ZOO visit is turned into a magical experience.
 The Christmas atmosphere is complete in the ZOO with 900 Christmas trees spread throughout, as well as reindeer and horses on walking through the park.